carpentries-incubator/fair-data-management-agriculture/episodes/organising-data-for-ltes.Rmd

 In the Embu dataset, yield data for some years combines both the yield value and yield units.
 This problematic for analysis as a computer would treat the value as text instead of as a number.
 The unit information should either be stored in a separate column, or as metadata for the yield value column description.

-### 6. Inconsistency in values used
+### 6. Inconsistent values

 Being inconsistent with value names can cause problems.
 For example, in the Embu data, `C. calothyrsus cuttings`, `Calliandra cuttings`, and `Calliandra cuttings` are used interchangeably and, as humans we can see these terms, in the context of the dataset, mean the same thing.
 A compuer, however, would treat these as different values.

+Being precise in how variables and values are named is essential for reliably interpreting the data.

-### 7. Using problematic field names
+### 7. Problematic field names

 Column names should be descriptive of the data they hold.
 A brief descriptive name should be preferred as it removes ambiguity and better conveys the meaning of the data.
 You can provide more detail about the column data in a separate metadata file.
 Abbreviations may make sense now, but will they make sense in 6 months time or to other researchers unfamiliar with your naming convention?
 Abbreviations are best used only when they widely accepted within a research community.